-• our Lenti-D product candidate has been granted orphan drug status by the FDA and the EMA for the treatment of CCALD;
+our Lenti-D product candidate has been granted orphan drug status by the FDA and the EMA for the treatment of CCALD;

-- in 2010, the NIH's Office of Biotechnology Activities' Recombinant DNA Advisory Committee, or the RAC, reviewed our draft protocol and its recommendations were incorporated into the final protocol and informed consent: - a type B pre-IND meeting with the FDA in 2010, during which meeting the FDA recommended we initiate a retrospective natural history of disease study to inform future clinical studies and provide guidance on the manufacturing, nonclinical and clinical development of our Lenti-D product candidate; - receipt of Scientific Advice regarding the design of the planned ALD-102 Study from the French agence nationale de sécurité du médicament et des produits de santé, or ANSM, in February 2011, from the EMA in May 2011, and from the United Kingdom Medicines and Healthcare Products Regulatory Agency, or MHRA, in May 2012; - · a type C pre-IND meeting with the FDA in 2012, focused on the design of the planned ALD-102 Study; and - · an agreed Pediatric Investigation Plan, or PIP, with the EMA Pediatric Committee, or PDCO, in March 2013.
+- in 2010, the NIH's Office of Biotechnology Activities' Recombinant DNA Advisory Committee, or the RAC, reviewed our draft protocol and its recommendations were incorporated into the final protocol and informed consent; - a type B pre-IND meeting with the FDA in 2010, during which meeting the FDA recommended we initiate a retrospective natural history of disease study to inform future clinical studies and provide guidance on the manufacturing, nonclinical and clinical development of our Lenti-D product candidate; - receipt of Scientific Advice regarding the design of the planned ALD-102 Study from the French agence nationale de sécurité du médicament et des produits de santé, or ANSM, in February 2011, from the EMA in May 2011, and from the United Kingdom Medicines and Healthcare Products Regulatory Agency, or MHRA, in May 2012; - a type C pre-IND meeting with the FDA in 2012, focused on the design of the planned ALD-102 Study; - an agreed Pediatric Investigation Plan, or PIP, with the EMA Pediatric Committee, or PDCO, in March 2013; and - an IND submission for our ALD-102 Study in March 2013, which IND is active as of April 2013.

-In March 2013, we submitted an IND with the FDA for the ALD-102 Study, in which we plan to examine the feasibility, safety and efficacy of our Lenti-D product candidate in preserving neurological function and stabilizing cerebral demyelination in subjects with CCALD.
-We expect to initiate the ALD-102 Study in the United States in the second half of 2013.
+We expect to initiate the ALD-102 Study in the United States in late 2013.
 We also expect to initiate sites outside the United States, pending approvals from the applicable regulatory authorities.
 If successful, and pending further discussion with the regulatory authorities, the results from the ALD-102 Study could potentially form the basis of a BLA submission to the FDA and an MAA to the EMA for this product candidate.
 However, there can be no assurance that the FDA and the EMA will not require additional studies before the approval of a BLA or MAA, respectively.
 The FDA has advised us that the ALD-102 Study may not be deemed to be a pivotal study or may not provide sufficient support for a BLA submission.
 The FDA normally requires two pivotal clinical studies to approve a drug or biologic product, and thus the FDA may require that we conduct additional clinical studies of Lenti-D prior to a BLA submission.